waifod/sim8086/README.md

-# computer_enhance_coursework
+# sim8086
-Personal work produced while following Casey Muratori's ["Computer, Enhance!" course](https://computerenhance.com).
+Simulator of the Intel 8086 architecture produced while following Casey Muratori's ["Computer, Enhance!" course](https://computerenhance.com).

 The source code was developed in Rust on a modern Linux-based operating system.